Wizards & Muggles: Part 2 A Wizarding “World”

 Where fashion did dictate the form, was among those upper-classes which jockeyed for position in the shadow of the Royal Courts.
 I suspect that few wizarding agents attempted to infiltrate the Royal Court.

 For example: to modern eyes, 18th century fashions look pretty much of a muchness in their underlying shapes from the beginning of the period up until the last 20 years or so of the century.
-There was a lot of variation in hairstyling and at least 2–3 different silly methods of pouffing out one’s skirts, but an underlying principle of bodice/skirt/sleeves for women and breeches/waistcoat/coat for men seems to have held remarkably steady.
+There was a lot of variation in hairstyling and at least 2–3 different silly methods of pouffing out one’s skirts at varying times, but an underlying principle of bodice/skirt/sleeves for women and breeches/waistcoat/coat for men seems to have held remarkably steady.

 These had all evolved fairly smoothly from the styles which were worn at the opening of that century, and with which the wizarding world would have been quite familiar.
 Consequently, by the end of the 18th century, I suspect that any wizards and witches who had not adopted robes, or who still wore their robes over other serviceable clothing, would have been perceived by mundane eyes to be fitted out like rather eccentric country people, woefully out of fashion, but still dressed in a manner that was both somewhat recognizable and percieved as respectable.
 Some mundane trends may even have crept into wizarding usage over this century without anyone even being all that much aware of it.
 Particularly among any wizards who were living out among Muggles and concealing their magical natures.